meyfa/php-svg/README.md

 ### Creating an image

-The following code generates a SVG with a blue square, sets the Content-Type header and echoes it:
+The following code generates an SVG with a blue square, sets the Content-Type header and echoes it:

 ```php